-The I-Corp program is designed to accelerate commercialization of new technologies, products and processes that emerge from Universities, according to NSF representatives.
+The I-Corps program is designed to accelerate commercialization of new technologies, products and processes that emerge from Universities, according to NSF representatives.
 The program nurtures students and faculty involved in projects with commercial potential; assisted by a strong team of mentors.
 I-Corp teams include academic leads, entrepreneur leads and a mentor to collaborate on building commercialization plans.

 Oregon State University received a three year grant from the National Science Foundation in spring of 2015 to become one of only 36 academic institutions in the United States designated as an Innovation Corps Site.
 With this recognition, OSU joins 35 other prestigious universities receiving the designation and enhances collaboration with the National Science Foundation.